 Cupcake pan.
 Depending on how high you fill your cups, you can get up to a dozen.

 You can make the recipe as is, or top with additional chocolate layer.
-Either melt more chocolate and pour that on top or mix it with coconut milk for a fudgy topping, like the one I used on my peanut butter bars.
+Either melt more chocolate and pour that on top or mix it with milk for a fudgy topping, like the one I used on my No Bake Chocolate Peanut Butter Protein Bars.

 Vary the flavor by including spices and or extracts into the melted chocolate such as ¼ teaspoon of mint extract or almond extract, or 1 teaspoon of cinnamon powder or a pinch of cayenne pepper for a Mayan chocolate flair.

-Chocolate rice cakes such as these with almond butter and nut butter are healthy because they are only 176 calories, yet are high in protein and fiber.
+Chocolate rice cakes such as these with almond butter and nut butter are healthy because they are under 200 calories yet are high in protein and fiber.

 These chocolate rice cakes are an asset to a good weight loss plan because being high in fiber and protein, they help you feel full and support good digestion.